SuzanElbadry/Hamlet/README.md

  5. Stop words are removed.
  6. Word steming is applied.

-# Task 3: Compute the sentiment score for each scene.
+# Compute the sentiment score for each scene.
 ## Preprocessing
 1. Preprocessing steps 1-4 are applied to the text.
 2. Punctuation removed.
 3. Delimiter "\n\t" is replaced by "."
 Delimiters "\n+" and "\t+" are replaced by space.

 - The sentiment score of each line is caculated and averaged for each scene.

-# Future work
-- Sentiment analysis models trained on the old english language will provide better sentiment scores.
-- Additional units tests can be added.
-- A Hamlet package can be created .